When to start sleep training baby in crib

 More Routine Equals a Calmer Baby and Parent

-This routine will also make the hand-off of care easier for both baby and their sitter.
-For example, if your mother-in-law will be watching baby for an afternoon and she follows the Feed-Play-Sleep routine baby is used to, all parties will be happier (and sleepier!)
+This routine will also make the hand-off of care easier for both the baby and their sitter.
+For example, if your mother-in-law will be watching your baby for an afternoon and she follows the Feed-Play-Sleep routine the baby is used to, all parties will be happier (and sleepier!)

 Key Ingredients for The Sleep Zone